aragilar/dnd-flask/data/documentation/personality.md

 > Consider how the names Tika Waylan and Artemis Entreri set these characters apart from each other and reflect their personalities.
 Tika is a young woman determined to prove that she's not just a kid any more, and her name makes her sound young and ordinary.
 Artemis Entreri comes from an exotic land and carries a more mysterious name.
 >
 > Tika is nineteen years old at the start of her adventuring career and has auburn hair, green eyes, fair skin with freckles, and a mole on her right hip.
 Artemis is a small man, compact and all wiry muscle.
 He has angular features and high cheekbones, and he always seems in need of a shave.
-His raven-black hair is thick and full, but his eyes are gray and lifeless - betraying the emptiness of his life and soul.
+His raven-black hair is thick and full, but his eyes are gray and lifeless---betraying the emptiness of his life and soul.

 ## Alignment